 In general, a net rental loss can be offset against profit from another property or carried forward against future rental profits.
 Foreign rental income losses can be offset against foreign rental income only.

 If the landlord is not resident in Ireland, the tenant is obligated to withhold tax at the standard rate from the payment of the rent unless the landlord has appointed an Irish resident collection agent.
+Additional information is also required to be returned to Revenue by tenants and collection agents in respect of tax that has been withheld on rental payments made to non-resident landlords.

 Rent a room scheme

 Income from the letting, as residential accommodation, of a room in a person's principal private residence is exempt from tax where the gross annual rental income is not greater than EUR 14,000.
+In general, the relief does not apply to short-term lettings, although certain exceptions apply.

 The relief does not apply where the letting is between connected parties.